Hypotension

 Know Your Numbers

 5 to 11 September is Know Your Numbers week.
 Lottery numbers?
-No, it’s an annual campaign designed to raise awareness of high blood pressure and encouraging all UK adults to get a blood pressure check.
+No, it’s an annual campaign designed to raise awareness of high Blood Pressure and encouraging all UK adults to get it checked.
 Run by Blood Pressure UK, a charity dedicated to lowering the nation’s blood pressure and so prevent disability and death from stroke and Cardiovascular disease (CVD).

-High blood pressure has not symptoms, so the only one way to know if you have it is to get a blood pressure check.
+High blood pressure has not symptoms, so the only one way to know if you have it is to get it checked.
 All adults should have their pressure check periodically.
 It quick and painless and could save your life.
 There are lots of places where you can get a blood pressure check for free, including your GP surgery as well as many pharmacies and some leisure centres.
 Home blood pressure monitors are available for less than £20 at the moment.

 So what number can you expect?
 Well as a rule:

 • 140/90mmHg or over – you have high blood pressure.
 This is the point where your risk of serious health problems goes up.
-Your doctor might prescribe medications and advise you to make changes to your lifestyle to bring your blood pressure down.
+Your doctor might prescribe medications and advise you to make changes to your lifestyle to bring it down.

 • 120/80mmHg up to 140/90mmHg – you have raised, but not excessively high-normal blood pressure.
 See how you can make healthy changes to your lifestyle to lower it.